commerceblock/mainstay/config/README.md

 ### Optional

 All the remaining conf options are optional.
 These are explained below:

-- `staychain` : configuration options for staychain parameters
-    - `initTx` : initial transaction sets the state for the staychain
-    - `initScript` : initial script used to derive subsequent staychain addresses
-    - `topupTx` : transaction to topup the mainstay service
-    - `topupScript` : script that requires signing for the topup

-The above configuration is optional as preferred entry is via command line.
-Values need to be provided either through cmd arguments or .conf file.

 - `signer`
     - `publisher` : optionally provide host address for main service zmq publisher